yellowdog/python-examples/README.md

     run: "/bin/bash"
 ```

 Optionally, a worker tag may also be set.
-The scheduler will also use this when matching Tasks to Workers -- i.e., if worker tags are specified by the Task, one of those tags must be present in the Worket configuration.
+The scheduler will also use this when matching Tasks to Workers -- i.e., if worker tags are specified by the Task, one of those tags must be present in the Worker configuration.

 ```yaml
 yda.workerTag: "BASH-TEST"